sgridsource/EccRed/EccRed_v2.md

 `bns.par` and the highest resolution is 26x26x26 we will have:
 `bns_26_26_26`.

-In order to evolve the initial data using the BAM code we need to do the following modification:
+In order to evolve the initial data using BAM or ETK we need to do the following modification:

 * Copy `bns.par` to `bns_26_26_26/bns_26_26_26.par`.
 * Open `bns_26_26_26/bns_26_26_26.par` and change
   `iterate_parameters = yes` to `iterate_parameters = no`.

-> *Step 3: Run BAM code*
+> *Step 3: Run BAM or ETK code*

 Evolve the system using the newly constructed initial data for about 3 orbits.
 There are few caveats worth noting:

-* The parameter `BNSdataReader_sgrid_exe` must be set to the path of the SGRID executable.
+* For BAM the parameter `BNSdataReader_sgrid_exe` must be set to the path of the SGRID executable.
-* The parameter `BNSdataReader_sgrid_datadir` must be set to the path of the highest resolution of the SGRID output, in our case the path of `bns_26_26_26` folder.
+* The parameter `BNSdataReader_sgrid_datadir` for BAM or `DNSdata::sgrid_datadir` for ETK must be set to the path of the highest resolution of the SGRID output, in our case the path of `bns_26_26_26` folder.
-* The parameter `eos_tab_file` must be set to the correct table containing the same equation of state as used by SGRID.
+* For BAM the parameter `eos_tab_file` must be set to the correct table containing the same equation of state as used by SGRID.
+* For the ETK the parameter there are various ways to choose an equation of state.
+As in BAM, this choice should be compatible with the equation of state used by SGRID.
-* Make sure the finest level of BAM's mesh is big enough to fit the entire star diameter plus an extra 10 percent.
+* Make sure the finest level of BAM's or ETK's mesh is big enough to fit the entire star diameter plus an extra 10 percent.
   One can find the diameter of each star by '|xin-xout|'.
   The values of `xin` and `xout` are at the file `BNSdata_properties.txt`